Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Introduction

 \section{Introduction}

-The Giant Radio Array for Neutrino Detection (GRAND)~\cite{GRAND:2018iaj} is a planned multi-messenger observatory of ultra-high energy (UHE) particles of cosmic origin---cosmic rays, neutrinos, and gamma rays.
-Its ultimate goal is to provide crucial evidence that addresses the long-standing question of the origin of UHE cosmic rays (UHECRs)~\cite{Anchordoqui:2018qom, AlvesBatista:2019tlv, Globus:2025tud}.
-GRAND plans to do so, directly, by detecting a vast number of UHECRs and, indirectly, by detecting the secondary gamma rays and, especially, the UHE neutrinos made by the interaction of UHECRs~\cite{Berezinsky:1969erk}.
-To achieve this, GRAND plans to use large arrays of radio antennas that search for the distinctive radio signals emitted by the extensive air showers initiated by UHE particles interacting in the atmosphere~\cite{Huege:2016veh, Schroder:2016hrv}.
+The Giant Radio Array for Neutrino Detection (GRAND)~\cite{GRAND:2018iaj} is a planned multi-messenger observatory of Ultra-High Energy (UHE) particles of cosmic origin---cosmic rays, neutrinos, and gamma rays.
+Its ultimate goal is to provide crucial evidence that addresses the long-standing question of the origin of UHE Cosmic Rays (UHECRs)~\cite{Anchordoqui:2018qom, AlvesBatista:2019tlv, Globus:2025tud}.
+GRAND plans to do so, directly, by detecting a vast number of UHECRs and, indirectly, by detecting secondary gamma rays and UHE neutrinos produced from the interaction of UHECRs~\cite{Berezinsky:1969erk}.
+To achieve this, GRAND plans to use large arrays of radio antennas that search for distinctive radio frequency signals emitted by extensive air showers initiated by UHE particles interacting in the atmosphere~\cite{Huege:2016veh, Schroder:2016hrv}.